BeingPk/BeingPk/README.md

 👉 Interested  In cloud Domain

-`Updating:`  Journey to Penetration expert.
+`Updating:`  Journey to Penetration  Tester expert.

 ---